 As a writer for CyberPrivacy since 2012, Marilia Wyatt is stepping down.
 Here she reflects on why she created the blog as a then student at Rutgers University—from the desire to improve her writing to fuel her passion for educating individuals on privacy, cybersecurity, and technology issues.

 This is my last edition for CyberPrivacy—a blog with the mission to educate individuals on issues at the intersection of privacy, technology, cybersecurity, and society.

 When I started this blog as a researcher and writer—it never occurred to me that I would have an opportunity to publish for The Wall Street Journal Pro as a cyberrisk analyst.
 But here it is, our cybersecurity research team has recently became part of the WSJ Newsroom, and the Rules and Ethics Guidelines that govern our work require me to step down from CyberPrivacy.

-While CyberPrivacy morphed into drilling down into a range of technology issues both from a business lens and at the individual level—its focus during inception was on student privacy.
-Back in 2012, my analyses aimed to raise awareness to university administrators on the essential need to provide students a safe and secure course platform to protect their academic freedom and freedom of speech.
+Interestingly, however, CyberPrivacy initially focused on student privacy.
+Back in 2012, my analyses aimed to raise awareness to university administrators on the crucial need to provide students a secure course platform to protect their academic freedom and freedom of speech.

 Different Path Emerges

 I’m sailing to the next challenge.
 The rigor and ethics of The Wall Street Journal compels me to take on this new responsibility as a cyberrisk analyst.
 The goal includes building data sets that give executives insights to make agile and informed decisions concerning cybersecurity and privacy, among others.
 Doing so is at the heart of why I created CyberPrivacy.